Ernest Moniz: Career

 After graduating from Stanford, Moniz joined the faculty of the Massachusetts Institute of Technology (MIT) in 1973, serving as head of the department of physics from 1991 to 1995 and as director of the Bates Linear Accelerator Center.
 He co-chairs the MIT research council.
 He served in the Clinton administration as associate director for science in the Office of Science and Technology Policy in the Executive Office of the President from 1995 to 1997.

 Moniz worked in the United States Department of Energy, serving as undersecretary of energy from 1997 to 2001.
 Moniz was one of the founding members of The Cyprus Institute in 2005, where he and other scholars undertook the coordination, research and planning of the project.
 In 2013, he received the honorary degree Doctor Honoris Causa from the Universidad Pontificia Comillas de Madrid in recognition of his research on energy policies and technologies.

+He oversaw the Massachusetts Institute of Technology Energy Initiative Report in 2011, which promoted natural gas as a clean energy source, and led to its promotion in the Obama administration and the fracking boom.
+The report conflicted with earlier research that showed that leaks from natural gas were more harmful to the climate.
+The study was funded by a non-profit created by the natural gas industry.